CafeNoCodigo/LANDING_PAGE_POINT_OF_SALE_SYSTEM/README.md

 - HTML5
 - CSS3
 - JavaScript
 - Bootstrap (or a similar CSS framework)
+- ReactJS
 - GitHub Pages / Netlify / Vercel (for deployment)

 > *Depending on project needs, more technologies may be added.*